caltechads/django-ldaporm/doc/source/overview/installation.rst

 ------------

 * Python 3.10 or higher
-* Django 4.0 or higher
+* Django 4.2 or higher (demo requires 5.2 or higher)
-* python-ldap library
 * Access to an LDAP server

 Installing django-ldaporm